TESTEVAL: Benchmarking Large Language Models for Test Case Generation: Related Work

 \textbf{LLMs for Software Testing.} Recent studies have extensively utilized LLMs to develop efficient and effective testing pipelines for various software applications~\cite{xia2023universal, wang2024software}.
 Unit test case generation~\cite{schafer2023empirical}, which aims to test individual software components independently, is the primary focus of current LLM-aided software testing.
 One line of research tries to pre-train/fine-tune LLMs on focal methods and related assertion statements to enhance their test-generation capabilities~\cite{alagarsamy2023a3test, hashtroudi2023automated, rao2023cat, steenhoek2023reinforcement}.
 Although effective, these methods can be cost-intensive and challenging to scale.
-Alternatively, some researchers focus on crafting effective prompts that instruct LLMs to analyze relevant information, such as code~\cite{yuan2023no, xie2023chatunitest, zhang2023well, li2023prompting, dakhel2024effective} or documentation~\cite{vikram2023can, plein2024automatic}, and generate test cases accordingly.
-Such LLM-enabled testing has achieved state-of-the-art performance compared to traditional tools~\cite{lemieux2023codamosa}.
-Beyond unit test case generation, related works explore creating test inputs for specific types of software systems.
-For example, LLMs have been proven effective in testing deep learning libraries~\cite{kang2023large, deng2023large, deng2024large}, compilers~\cite{yang2023white}, OS kernels~\cite{yang2023kernelgpt}, SMT solvers~\cite{sun2023smt}, and graphical user interfaces~\cite{liu2024testing, liu2023fill, liu2024make}, etc. These studies highlight the potential of LLMs as core components of general-purpose intelligent testing engines.
+Alternatively, some researchers focus on crafting effective prompts that instruct LLMs to analyze relevant information~\cite{yuan2023no, xie2023chatunitest, zhang2023well, li2023prompting, dakhel2024effective, ryan2024code, liu2024llm, pizzorno2024coverup, wang2024python} or documentation~\cite{vikram2023can, plein2024automatic}, or integrate LLMs with traditional software testing tools~\cite{lemieux2023codamosa}.